 Don’t worry you are not alone in that situation.
 Every experienced and effective teacher has been in a similar situation at some point in his or her career.

-Classroom management, as you have been taught, is key for effective teaching.
+Classroom management, as you have been taught, is key to effective teaching.
 You might be thinking of how to achieve that.

 In this article, I will share with you some techniques that I have found to be effective in classroom management.
 I hope you will find them helpful.